zeyofu/TARA/README.md

 <p float="left">
 <img src="https://user-images.githubusercontent.com/31453585/153289234-12495801-6dbc-4660-b513-f18b1a16dc42.jpg" alt="new-york-protest-floyd" width="300">
 <img src="https://user-images.githubusercontent.com/31453585/153289545-0df21366-644b-488d-8835-1c69e8a5a0d4.jpg" alt="modi-board" width="300"/>
- Can you tell the time and location of the images?
+ Can you tell the time and location when the images were taken?
 </p>